Case Study Background - Project Guardian

 The Challenge - Knife Crime and Youth Violence

 There is a growing concern about youth violence and knife crime, especially around Birmingham's Soho Road area.
 Indeed, In 2019, West Midlands Police responded to 14 knife offences every single day.

 West Midlands Police are actively working to reduce knife crime.
-To assist, the Force sought a surveillance solution that would allow them to target specific hot-spot locations where youth crime and antisocial behaviour was prevalent.
+To assist, the Force sought a surveillance solution that would allow them to target specific hot-spot locations where youth crime and antisocial behaviour were prevalent.

-The preferred solution, as well as being a visible deterrent, would need to provide high definition images to ensure prosecutions would be possible.
+The preferred solution, as well as being a visible deterrent, would need to provide high-definition images to ensure prosecutions would be possible.

 West Midlands Police invested £100,000 in purchasing 15 of WCCTV's market-leading redeployable CCTV systems, which have been distributed throughout the county.
 Ten of the cameras have been deployed in Birmingham (including two on the Soho Road area in Handsworth), with five more deployed in Wolverhampton.